 On Amazon EKS, the open-source EFS Container Storage Interface (CSI) driver is used to manage the attachment of Amazon EFS volumes to Kubernetes Pods.

-We are going to deploy the driver using Helm packages:
+We are going to deploy the driver using the stable release:

 Verify pods have been deployed:

 Next we will deploy a persistent volume using the EFS created.

 We need to update this manifest with the EFS ID created:

 And then apply:

 Next, check if a PVC resource was created.
 The output from the command should look similar to what is shown below, with the STATUS field set to Bound.

 A PV corresponding to the above PVC is dynamically created.
 Check its status with the following command.

 kubectl get pv